micczu1/monitoring-infra/README.md

 vagrant destroy
 ```

-## License
+## Credits

-This project is licensed under Apache2 License.
-See [LICENSE](/LICENSE) for more details.
+This project is inspired by:

-Inspired by:
 https://github.com/cloudalchemy/demo-site

 ## ToDo